-The Compensation Committee determined to establish an annual cash incentive program (the "2022 STI Program") under which (i) 80% of each NEO's annual cash incentive opportunity was based upon achieving certain formulaic Company performance criteria during the year, including the attainment of quantitative financial performance hurdles relating to Core FFO per diluted share and Consolidated Portfolio NOI Growth (the "Quantitative Performance Criteria"), and (ii) the remaining 20% of such NEO's annual cash incentive opportunity was based on qualitative criteria determined by the Compensation Committee, including capital structure and balance sheet management, favorable positioning of the Company for future growth, commitment to and development of employees, commitment to and development of ESG goals and management emerging from the COVID-19 pandemic, among other variables determined and assessed by the Compensation Committee in its sole discretion (the "Qualitative Performance Criteria").
-The Compensation Committee believes that this structuring of the 2022 STI Program was necessary to appropriately address the unique challenges of managing the Company emerging from the COVID-19 pandemic while protecting the long-term interests of the Company and its shareholders through appropriate retention of our NEOs.
+The Compensation Committee determined to establish an annual cash incentive program (the "2024 STI Program") under which (i) 70% of each NEO's annual cash incentive opportunity was based upon achieving certain formulaic Company performance criteria during the year (the "Quantitative Performance Criteria"), (ii) 20% of such NEO's annual cash incentive opportunity was based on qualitative criteria determined by the Compensation Committee (the "Qualitative Performance Criteria"), and (iii) the remaining 10% of such NEO's annual cash incentive opportunity was based on ESG performance.
+The Compensation Committee believes that this structuring of the 2024 STI Program was necessary to appropriately address the unique challenges of managing the Company while protecting the long-term interests of the Company and its long-term shareholders through appropriate retention of our NEOs.